grobelDev/grobel.dev/server/articles/react-hooks-tic-tac-toe.md

 ---
-title: Create Tic Tac Toe with React Hooks, useState, and useEffect
+title: Build Tic Tac Toe with React Hooks, useState, and useEffect - Introductory Tutorial
-description: Learn how to create Tic Tac Toe in React by utilizing React hooks like useState and useEffect.
+description: Learn how to create Tic Tac Toe in React by utilizing React hooks like useState and useEffect with this Introductory Tutorial.
 slug: react-hooks-tic-tac-toe
 ---